 THE STORY

-Armed with pitchforks and rifles, they descended from the hills as menacing costumed gangs, to harass the authorities in what they called the “Second American Revolution”.
+Armed with pitchforks and rifles, those farmers descended from the hills as menacing costumed gangs, to challenge the authorities in what they called the “Second American Revolution”.
 The uprising paved the way to land reform across America, and the creation of Abraham Lincoln’s Republican Party.

 THE FILM